 You will learn how to write and communicate highly technical information.
 Find out how rewarding the technical writing profession in a high-tech product company can be.
 You will:

-- Develop user documentation for software features from functional specifications.
+- Develop user documentation for software features from functional specifications or software.

 - Make improvements to documentation based on feedback.